What is ISPS Code?

-Regulations require vessels to enforce the provisions of this code wherever they may be- at sea or in port.
-The port facility maintains such regulations every time a ship calls to her.
+Regulations require vessels to enforce the provisions of this code wherever they may be at sea or in port.
+The port facility maintains such regulations every time a vessel calls to her.

 Pre-ISPS Era

 Vessels follow no specific security guidelines.
-As long as visitors embarking on ships have no guns, knife or deadly weapon, they are not considered a threat.
+As long as embarking visitors have no guns, knives, or deadly weapons, they are not considered a threat.

 They can go straight to the ship’s office.
-Only there that ship’s crew can identify him.
-Evidently, security duties were in a case to case basis, perhaps at Master’s discretion.
+Only there that the crew can identify him.
+Evidently, security duties were on a case-to-case basis, perhaps at Master’s discretion.

 Security Incidents